|Gas Conditioning and Processing - G-4|

 You Will Learn:

-MR. JAN BLUM is a seasoned Asset Management professional with 33 years' experience in the oil, gas, and downstream business sectors.
-At the moment he is based in Suriname working as Technical Service Manager for a national oil refinery.
-He worked 30 years with Shell and fulfilled roles as Inspection, Shutdown, and Asset Manager and for 10 years was Training Director for the group Asset Management.
+MR. JAN BLUM is a seasoned Asset Management professional with 36 years' experience in the oil, gas, and downstream business sectors.
+Of these 36 years, 25 years were active in the business and for 10 years he was Training Director for Group Asset Management delivery.
 He has developed and delivered training all over the world and has broad consultancy experience.
+He is an enthusiastic leader, team motivator, and an excellent communicator with interpersonal skills able to influence at all levels of an organization.
 Mr. Blum is a Chartered Mechanical Engineer and post graduate in inspection and welding.
 He has worked and lived in several countries including Saudi Arabia, New Zealand and Suriname.

 MR. MARK BOTHAMLEY has experience that covers the areas of design, operation, troubleshooting and optimization of offshore and onshore oil and gas production and treating facilities.
 Prior to joining PetroSkills he was with BP/Amoco for 24 years, in several locations around the world.
 Mr. Bothamley is a past chairman of the SPE Facilities Subcommittee and a former member of the GPSA Data Book Editorial Review Board.
 Mr. Bothamley holds a BS in Chemical Engineering from Lakehead University in Thunder Bay, Ontario, Canada, and a Diploma in Natural Gas and Petroleum Technology from the British Columbia Institute of Technology in Vancouver, BC Canada.